tlesner/Challenge14-KanbanBoard/README.md

 To install the application locally, do the following in your terminal:

 1. Clone the repository to your local computer.
-   `git clone git@github.com:lwebert/Challenge-10-EmployeeTracker.git`
+   `git clone git@github.com:tlesner/Challenge14-KanbanBoard.git`
 2. Check that node.js is installed.
    `node -v`
 3. Install dependencies.
    `npm i`

 ## Usage
-To run the application, open 2 instances of the application in your terminal.
+The full application is deployed [here](https://challenge14-kanbanboard.onrender.com/)

-Run the following in the first terminal:
+To run the application locally, open an instance of the application in your terminal.
-1. Log into postgreSQL. `psql -U postgres`
+Run the following:
-2. Run `\i src/db/schema.sql;` to create your database and tables.
+1. `npm run build`.
-3. Run `\i src/db/seeds.sql;` to insert initial employees, roles, and departments into the tables.
+2. `npm run seed`.

-Run the following in the second terminal:
+3. `npm run start`.
-1. Initialize your applicaiton. `npm run start`
+4. Your application should open automatically.
+If it does not, it can be reached at http://localhost:3000/.

 ## Contributing
-This application was developed by Lauren Webert.
+This application was developed by Thomas Lesner.
 Here are some guidelines on ways to contribute:

 Report a bug fix.